 A common early symptom among people with dementia is losing the ability to complete familiar tasks, such as managing money or preparing meals.
 This difficulty often starts with more complex activities, but can lead to difficulties in completing simple tasks such as making a cup of tea.

 Getting lost more easily

 A person with dementia can exhibit difficulties with spatial awareness and directions, which sometimes leads to them being unable to recognise landmarks and becoming lost in areas that were once familiar to them.
 This symptom can also manifest in the person losing their ability to judge distances, which can sometimes result in them trying to reach a destination using an inappropriate method (e.g. trying to walk to a friend’s house who lives in the next town).

 Short term memory loss

-A person in the early stages of dementia is likely to demonstrate very subtle short-term memory loss issues.
-This most commonly means that whilst they’re able to recall details from years ago, a person may not be able to remember things that have happened recently.
+A person in the early stages of dementia is likely to demonstrate very subtle short term memory loss issues.
+This most commonly means that, while they are able to recall details from years ago, a person may not be able to remember things that have happened recently.

 This is most often demonstrated by issues such as losing things, leaving things in odd places, forgetting why they have come into a room, forgetting what they did the day before and forgetting to eat.

-Another sign of short-term memory loss can come in the shape of confusion.
-This may mean that a person struggles to remember faces, names or confuses this information.
-This is likely to manifest in the person having no memory of someone they have only met recently or mistaking one friend or family member for another.
+Another sign of short term memory loss can come in the shape of confusion.
+This can mean that a person struggles to remember faces, names or confuses this information.
+This is likely to manifest in the person having no memory of someone they have only met recently, or mistaking one friend or family member for another.

 However, other signs can include not knowing what day it is, what the time is, where they are etc.